Techbot/spin/readme.md

 ## Rationale

-There are enough MVC frameworks.
+There are too many MVC frameworks.
 This is not one of them.
 There are too few people experimenting with ReactPHP.
 The purpose of this experiment is to create a familiar file/code structure so that framework folks can be gently introduced to reactive PHP architecture.

 ## Testing